Skordalia Recipe (Greek Potato and Garlic Dip)

 • Salt and Pepper: These two ingredients are essential for balancing the flavors and adding an extra pop.

-How to Make Greek Skordalia with Potatoes
+How to Make Greek Skordalia Recipe

-Mash the boiled potatoes well.
+Mash the potatoes: Mash the boiled potatoes well.
 Then, add the olive oil and garlic mixture to the potatoes.
 Stir until everything is fully combined and smooth.

 You can serve skordhalia as a dip with boiled beets

-Pro Tips
+Recipe Tips

-I would also suggest giving this dish a taste test before serving to ensure you’ve used enough salt, pepper, and lemon juice.
+• Give this dish a taste test before serving to ensure you’ve used enough salt, pepper, and lemon juice.

 How to Serve Skordalia